Tarpon-Datta/My_SQL/README.md

 # My_SQL
-These are my practices and lab projects of my_sql.
+A collection of MySQL practice exercises and lab projects demonstrating database concepts, queries, and data manipulation techniques.